VIDEO COURSE

 Internal and external conflict

 Round characters confront internal and external conflicts, and reveal their values and motivations through the choices they make and the approaches they take to confronting challenges.
-These conflicts may take a number of different forms.
+These conflicts may take several different forms.
 It might be an epic battle or consuming existential crisis.
 Or it could be a failed romantic relationship or an internal struggle to confront guilt over past actions.
 What matters is that there is something at stake for the character — this is why readers emotionally invest in them.

 Flat characters often face external conflicts, but round characters are further distinguished by the fact that they face both external and internal conflicts.
 For instance, Batman battles the villainous Joker but also confronts the dark impulses within himself.
 These internal conflicts provoke emotional discovery and illuminate their desires and beliefs, rounding out their psyche.
 There is often a push and pull between what a character wants and how they wish to be perceived by others which can work as an engine for creating further depth.